 Poor indoor air is risky business

-Employees spend approximately 90% of their time indoors, exposed to harmful indoor air pollutants such as formaldehyde, benzene, ethylene glycol, nitrogen dioxide (NO2), and carbon monoxide (CO) fumes.
-Other indoor air pollutants like VOCs emitted by electronic equipment such as computers, photocopiers, and printers can reduce an employee’s ability to respond to the day-to-day demands of their work, leading to fatigue, headaches, diminished mental and physical performance, and even respiratory issues.
+Employees spend approximately 90% of their time indoors1, exposed to harmful indoor air pollutants such as formaldehyde, benzene, ethylene glycol, nitrogen dioxide (NO2), and carbon monoxide (CO) fumes.
+Other indoor air pollutants like VOCs emitted by electronic equipment such as computers, photocopiers, and printers2 can reduce an employee’s ability to respond to the day-to-day demands of their work3,4, leading to fatigue, headaches, diminished mental and physical performance, and even respiratory issues.
 In fact, poor indoor air quality has been shown to reduce the performance of office workers by between 6-9%.5

-Traditionally, businesses have worked hard to ensure a strict regime of attendance and punctuality, presenteeism — the phenomenon of staff coming to work despite having an infectious illness — has a major impact on the productivity and wellbeing of healthy employees.
-In fact, 82% of UK workers reported contracting an infection from their workplace, according to a 2019 study.
+Traditionally, businesses have worked hard to ensure a strict regime of attendance and punctuality, but presenteeism — the phenomenon of staff coming to work despite having an infectious illness — has a major impact on the productivity and wellbeing of healthy employees.
+According to a 2019 study, 82% of UK workers reported contracting an infection from their workplace6.

 While health and safety protocols are easy enough to enforce in the office, the quality of the air employees breathe during working hours is considerably more difficult to control.
 Treating air that is shared and recirculated requires specialized technology that is capable of maintaining high levels of indoor air quality to ensure not only physical health, but also mental performance, comfort, safety, and quality of life for staff.

 As businesses and their staff return to work, implementing clean air technology as an added safety measure is a long-term investment that can help future-proof the office from indoor air pollution and airborne viruses, including the common cold and seasonal flu.
 Simply put: Investing in clean air is good for business.